Rayan-ouer/multipath-solver/README.md

 # Multi Path Solver

-## Description

-**Multi Path Solver** is a multi-agent pathfinding solution developed in C. The program efficiently routes multiple entities through a network from a source node to a destination node, minimizing total traversal time while respecting capacity constraints.
+A multi-agent pathfinding solution developed in C. The program efficiently routes multiple entities through a network from a source node to a destination node, minimizing total traversal time while respecting capacity constraints.

 This project implements advanced graph algorithms to find optimal path combinations and manage concurrent entity movement through a network of interconnected nodes.